 - 1. Provide the Grantee the List(s).
 This includes the location of drinking water wells to be monitored and the sample collection frequency for each address.
 These are organized by drinking water monitoring sites (Site) by Site name. - 2.
-Provide assistance to the Grantee in drafting health advisory letters. - 3.
-Provide instruction to the Grantee staff on sample collection protocol when requested. - 4.
-Provide the Grantee with changes for any Site in the Drinking Water Long-Term Monitoring Program.
+Assist Grantee in drafting health advisory letters. - 3.
+Instruct Grantee staff on sample collection protocol, when requested. - 4.
+Update Grantee with changes for any Site in the Drinking Water Long-Term Monitoring Program.
 Documented notification of changes, such as additions and deletions of Sites or sample locations within a Site, and changes to sample collection frequency will be made by mail, fax, or electronic mail. - 5.
 Provide payment in accordance with the terms and conditions of this agreement based upon appropriate reports, records, and documentation maintained by the Grantee.
 Review of the documentation and approval of payment will be made by the SWU CIP designated representative on a quarterly basis.
-The program contact person is Mr. Matt Gamble.
-He may be contacted by telephone at 517-897-1508; by e-mail at GambleJ1@Michigan.gov; or by mail at EGLE-DWEHD, Contamination Investigation Program, P.O.
-Box 30817, Lansing, Michigan 48909-8311.
+The program contact person is Sara Pearson.
+She may be contacted by telephone at 517-420-3219; by e-mail at pearsons@michigan.gov; or by mail at EGLE-DWEHD, Contamination Investigation Program, P.O.
+Box 30817, Lansing, Michigan 48909-8311. - 6.
+Provide any report forms and reporting formats required by the State at the effective date of this agreement, and with any new report forms and reporting formats proposed for issuance thereafter, at least 90 days prior to required usage, to afford the Grantee an opportunity for review and comment.

-- 6. Provide any report forms and reporting formats required by the State at the effective date of this agreement, and with any new report forms and reporting formats proposed for issuance thereafter, at least 90 days prior to required usage, to afford the Grantee an opportunity for review and comment. - 7.
-Assure that all terms of the agreement will be appropriately adhered to and that records and detailed documentation for the project or program identified in this agreement will be maintained for a period of not less than ten (10) years from the date of termination, the date of submission of the final expenditure report, or until audit findings have been resolved.
+7. Assure that all terms of the agreement will be appropriately adhered to and that records and detailed documentation for the project or program identified in this agreement will be maintained for a period of not less than ten (10) years from the date of termination, the date of submission of the final expenditure report, or until audit findings have been resolved.